Hunting success: Reasons for high hunting success

 The black-footed cat has one of the highest hunting success of any member of family Felidae.
 In 1993, a female and male were observed for 622 hours, a kill was made every 50 minutes and they had a hunting success of 60%.
 A total of 550 animals were consumed.
 About 14 small animals were caught each night.
 Their hunting success is due to their hunting behaviour and frequency of initiated hunts.
 They use three different ways of hunting, which includes "fast hunting", "slow hunting" and "sit and wait" hunt.
 They use these three hunting strategies to ambush or pursue their prey which mostly includes small mammals, insects and small birds.

-It seems that a predator speed relative to prey speed and other predators speed, is other factor influecing the hunting success.
-When hunting Thomson's gazelles, a cheetah have a hunting success rate of 70%, compared to 57% of African wild dogs, 33% of spotted hyenas, 33% of jackals and 26% of lions.
-When hunting impalas, a cheetah have a hunting success of 26%, compared to 16% of leopards and 15.5% of African wild dogs.
+It seems that a predator speed relative to prey speed and other predators speed, is another factor influencing the hunting success.
+In Serengeti, cheetahs have a hunting success rate of 70% hunting Thomson gazelles, compared to 57% of African wild dogs, 33% of spotted hyenas and jackals, and 26% of lions.
+In Okavango delta, cheetahs have a hunting success of 26% when hunting impalas, compared to 15.5% of African wild dogs.
+In Kruger National Park, cheetahs have a hunting success of 20.7% hunting impalas, compared to 16% of the leopards.

-Cougars have a hunting success rate of 82 % hunting elks and mule deers in the snow, while Siberian tigers hunting Manchurian wapitis in the snow have a hunting success of 30 %.
+Cougars have a hunting success rate of 82% hunting elks and mule deers in the snow, while Siberian tigers hunting Manchurian wapitis in the snow have a hunting success of 30%.
+Grey wolves have a hunting success rate of 26% hunting elks in the snow.